the skillseed difference

 Using the SBMC, participants work in teams to capture the different elements of their proposed solution, including their strategies for sustainability, partnerships, marketing, and more.

 Human-centered leadership and community engagement

-The Skillseed Experience begins with comprehensive training: Tailored to each organisation’s objectives and targeted outcomes of each program, our human-centered leadership and community engagement toolkit arms participants with the necessary sensitivities, competencies, and contextual awareness to maximise their time and impact in communities.
+The Skillseed Experience begins with comprehensive training.
+Tailored to each organisation’s objectives and targeted outcomes of each program, our human-centred leadership and community engagement toolkit arms participants with the necessary sensitivities, competencies, and contextual awareness to maximise their time and impact in communities.